8r14z/FckinEquatable/README.md

 infix operator =&=
 infix operator =|=
 ````
-Use can custom your own
+You can custom your own

 `equalToAll` is equivalent to `=&=`